AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 4. Using Matlab, and the `analogRead()` command, capture at least 10 data points and record the corresponding heights.

-5. Plot pressure versus the difference in heights between the water columns in Matlab.
+5. Plot pressure versus the difference in heights between the water columns.
+Use MATLAB if you can.

 6. What kind of curve-fit makes the most sense?